 Keyword research is basically the steps you take to create an extensive list of keywords you would like to rank for.
 Every content SEO strategy should begin with keyword research, because you have to know what your audience is searching for if you want to generate traffic.
 Keyword research helps you to discover the terms you should be aiming to rank for.

-Keyword research has three steps:
+Keyword research has four steps:

-- Finally, you create landing pages for all these keywords.
+- Create landing pages for these keywords.

 If you do your keyword research right, you should have a clear overview of the terms people use and the terms for which you want the pages on your site to be found.
 This overview will serve as a guide for writing content on your website.

-Some terms we use in keyword research
+Terms we use in keyword research

 Keywords and keyphrases

 The longer (and more specific) a search term is, the easier it will be to rank for that term.
-Keywords that are more specific (and usually longer) are usually referred to as long tail keywords.
-Long tail keywords are more specific and focus more on a niche.
+Keywords that are more specific (and usually longer) are usually referred to as long-tail keywords.
+Long-tail keywords are more specific and focus more on a niche.